-Character is like a tree and reputation like a shadow.
-The shadow is what we think of it; the tree is the real thing. --Abraham Lincoln
+The character is like a tree and reputation like a shadow.
+The shadow is what we think of it; the tree is the real thing. -Abraham Lincoln

-Consistency doesn’t mean to keep static, Change is only constant, however, the leaders with consistency can make better balance, capture the leadership substance and trace the root at the heart of change dynamic; They are consistent in the habit of learning, de-learning and relearning, not only do they keep consistent on themselves; but also they look for consistency in their teams, in their organization as well as in the eco-system, as consistency harmonizes humanities.
+Consistency doesn’t mean to keep static, Change is only constant, however, the leaders with consistency can make better balance, capture the leadership substance and trace the root at the heart of change dynamic.
+They are consistent in the habit of learning, de-learning and relearning, not only do they keep consistent on themselves; but also they look for consistency in their teams, in their organization as well as in the eco-system, as consistency harmonizes humanities.
 "But change must always be balanced with some degree of consistency." - Ron D. Burton.

 Every person has uniqueness, leader’s competitive uniqueness will attract divergent thoughts and diversified talents, also unify and bridge the difference.
-At the age of information explosion and abundance of social influence, the new talent mantra is more on: Compete with Uniqueness, rather than always compete for the best.
+At the age of information explosion and abundance of social influence, the new talent mantra is more on Compete with Uniqueness, rather than always compete for the best.
 "The character is higher than intellect.
 A great soul will be strong to live as well as think." - Ralph Waldo Emerson.